zachmccabe/zachmccabe.github.io/about.md

 My clients and friends are worldwide.
 I'm based in Texas.

+### Remote work

+I have experience collaborating with small, project-based teams across 12 timezones.

+When I moved away after 2nd grade, a friend updated me on the summer's adventures via cassette tape recordings he made and sent in the mail.
+That left a mark!
+I'm always working to improve my [communications skills](https://www.zachmccabe.com/just_ask.html) and toolkit.

 ### Where I have experience

 North America and East Asia are where I have the most experience: